super-flat/lagom-pb/docs/src/main/paradox/index.md

 Scala shared code for @link:[lagom](https://www.lagomframework.com/documentation/1.6.x/scala/Home.html) { open=new } development using protocol buffer.

-This library helps write lagom microservices easily by making use of protocol buffer messages to define the es/cqrs core components like _**api requests/responses**_, _**grpc services**_, _**events**_, _**commands**_ and _**state**_.
+This library helps write lagom based microservices easily by making use of protocol buffer messages to define the es/cqrs core components like _**api requests/responses**_, _**grpc services**_, _**events**_, _**commands**_ and _**state**_.

 ## Get Started